tropicoo/yt-dlp-bot/README.md

 ## 😂 Features

-* Download audio and videos from [yt-dlp](https://github.com/yt-dlp/yt-dlp) supported sites to your storage.
+* Download audio and free videos with Creative Commons (CC) License from [yt-dlp](https://github.com/yt-dlp/yt-dlp) sites to your storage.
 * Upload downloaded media to Telegram.
 * Interact with the bot in private or group chats.
 * Trigger video downloads via link to the API.
 * Track download tasks using the API.

+## Disclaimer

+- Intended to use only with videos that are under Creative Commons (CC) License

 ## ⚙ Quick Setup